saptarshi059/Advanced_NLP_Research_Project/README.md

 ### How to run these programs? ###

+These programs are currently configured to run in a **bash** shell.
+If, for some reason EXPERIMENT.sh fails, try running bash manually and then executing.
+Also note that if you have Anaconda on your machine or if you try to execute INSTALL.sh more than once, it might give you errors.
+However, continue running EXPERIMENT.sh since those errors might indicate a reinstall attempt of Anaconda or recreation of the same virtual environment.

+- Before running the programs, be sure to make them executable i.e. run chmod +x INSTALL.sh EXPERIMENT.sh
-- At first, run INSTALL.sh.
+- Run INSTALL.sh.
 This will install all the dependencies we need.
 - Then run EXPERIMENT.sh.
 This will execute both models.

 Currently, our programs are hard-coded to execute only with EXPERIMENT.sh and the custom data.
 However, a future release will take care of these issues.
 Also, please note that since these programs will be running on a smaller dataset, they will not be producing the same results from the paper.